PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/EggAutonomous.md

 1. Box 1 is full except for an empty 1st column.
 2. The last box (bottom-right corner in the box view) has plenty of free spaces.
 This is where the kept babies will be deposited.
 3. You are on Box 1.
+4. The right panel is set to the IV Judge Panel. (you can also set it to the stats panel if you are not doing IV filtering)

 **(insert image when available)**